international-dance/ID/STYLEGUIDE.md

 ### Usage : :

+Primary Colors : :
-> **Primary Colors:** Utilize black and white as foundational colors for primary design elements such as backgrounds, gradients, and text.<br>
+> Utilize black and white as foundational colors for primary design elements such as backgrounds, gradients, and text.

+Accent Colors : :
-> **Accent Colors:** Apply soft and or muted hues such as pinks, reds, purples, and blues to offset and or highlight specific sections, calls to actions, or decorative elements to add warmth and sophistication.<br>
+> Apply soft and or muted hues such as pinks, reds, purples, and blues to offset and or highlight specific sections, calls to actions, or decorative elements to add warmth and sophistication.

-> By thoughtfully integrating these soft and muted tones with black and white, the design achieves a modern, inviting, and elegant aesthetic.
+By thoughtfully integrating these soft and muted tones with black and white, the design achieves a modern, inviting, and elegant aesthetic.

 <br>